-Our society is overburdened with stressors of all kinds: tense work places, long commutes, family/relationship troubles, financial difficulties, too much caffeine, too little sleep, and not enough leisure time.
-The offshoot of chronic stress results in depression, anxiety, and insomnia.
-While we ought to change our stressful situations as much as possible and work on our coping methods, we need to optimize our physical health status to help our bodies manage the effects of chronic stress.
-Providing the body with key nutrients that have been shown to improve neurological and mental function goes a long way in helping manage ongoing stress.
+Our society is overburdened with stressors of all kinds: tension in the workplace and long commutes; family and relationship difficulties; financial challenges; and poor lifestyle habits including too much caffeine, too little sleep, and not enough leisure time.
+The consequences of chronic stress are depression, anxiety, and insomnia.
+While it stands to reason that we certainly ought to reduce our stressful situations as much as possible and develop better coping methods, we also need to optimize our physical health to limit the effects of chronic stress on our mind and body.
+Providing the body with key nutrients that have been shown to improve neurological and mental function plays an important role in helping manage ongoing stress.
 This article will discuss the effects of vitamin D, fish oil, B vitamins, and lavender on mental health.

 Clinical trials indicate that vitamin D supplementation is effective in treating depression and anxiety.
-A 2016 study of 158 girls with PMS-related mood symptoms and vitamin D deficiency found that a supplementation of this vitamin was associated with significantly decreased anxiety score and irritability score, as well as with a decrease in symptoms of crying easily and sadness.
-Another randomized study in 40 patients with major depressive disorder (MDD) found that vitamin D supplementation (50 000 IU per week for eight weeks) improved symptoms of depression on the Beck Depression Inventory (BDI), compared to placebo.
+A 2016 study of 158 girls with PMS-related mood symptoms and vitamin D deficiency found that vitamin D supplementation was associated with significantly decreased anxiety score, irritability score, and a decrease in symptoms of crying easily and sadness.
+Another randomized study in 40 patients with major depressive disorder (MDD) found that vitamin D supplementation (50,000 IU per week for eight weeks) improved symptoms of depression on the Beck Depression Inventory (BDI) compared to placebo.

 EPA has also been shown to improve the effectiveness of antidepressants.
-In one study, 42 subjects were randomized to receive 1800 mg EPA and 400 mg DHA in addition to citalopram (antidepressant), compared to citalopram.
-After nine weeks, patients receiving both citalopram plus EPA demonstrated significantly greater improvement in Hamilton Depression Rating scale scores over time, starting at four weeks.
+In one study, 42 subjects were randomized to receive 1,800 mg EPA and 400 mg DHA in addition to citalopram (antidepressant), compared to citalopram alone.
+After nine weeks, patients receiving both citalopram and EPA demonstrated significantly greater improvement in Hamilton Depression Rating scale scores over time, starting at four weeks.

 The family of B vitamins is important in the synthesis and metabolism of neurotransmitters and hormones such as estrogen.
 In addition, according to the homocysteine hypothesis of depression, elevations of the molecule homocysteine are implicated in the pathogenesis of depression.

-Homocysteine is an intermediate metabolite of methionine metabolism circulating in the bloodstream.
-If there are adequate levels of folate, vitamin B6, and vitamin B12 available, homocysteine is metabolized to cysteine, a harmless end-product.
-In the event of a deficiency of these compounds, homocysteine accumulates in the bloodstream and has been associated with increased risk of stroke and, hypothetically, depression.
+Homocysteine is an intermediate metabolite of methionine circulating in the bloodstream.
+If there are adequate levels of folate, vitamin B6, and vitamin B12 available, it is metabolized to cysteine, a harmless end-product.
+In the event of deficiency, homocysteine accumulates in the bloodstream, and has been associated with increased risk of stroke, and hypothetically, depression.

-Numerous studies show that supplementation with various B vitamins—including thiamin, folic acid, and vitamin B12—improve symptoms in patients with depression and in patients on antidepressant medications and not.
+Numerous studies show that supplementation with various B vitamins including thiamin, folic acid, and vitamin B12 improve symptoms in patients with depression, in patients on antidepressant medications and not.

 Finally, although not a nutrient, lavender is an herbal medicine with a high level of scientific evidence supporting its effectiveness in the treatment of anxiety and comorbid depression.
 In Germany, an oral lavender preparation is approved for the treatment of anxiety.
 Studies show that it is equal to common anxiolytic medications such as paroxetine (Paxil) and lorazepam (Ativan) in the treatment of anxiety.

-In a study of 318 adults with mixed anxiety and depressive disorder (MADD) and at least moderately severe anxious and depressed mood, treatment with 80 mg of lavender daily for 70 days improved symptoms significantly better than placebo.
-Patients taking lavender also showed more pronounced improvements of impaired daily-living skills and health-related quality of life.
+In a study of 318 adults with mixed anxiety and depressive disorder (MADD) and at least moderately severe anxious and depressed mood, treatment with lavender 80 mg daily for 70 days improved symptoms significantly better than placebo.
+Patients taking lavender also showed more pronounced improvements of impaired daily living skills and health-related quality of life.
 A similar study found improvements in sleep quality and anxiety ratings among patients with restlessness, insomnia, and anxiety.